timgit/pg-boss/README.md

 * Delayed jobs
 * Job retries (opt-in exponential backoff)
 * Job throttling (unique jobs, rate limiting and/or debouncing)
 * Job batching for high volume use cases
 * Backpressure-compatible subscriptions
 * Configurable job concurrency
 * Distributed and/or clustered workers
 * Completion subscriptions to support orchestrations/sagas
 * On-demand job fetching and completion for external integrations (such as web APIs)
 * Multi-master capable using tools such as Kubernetes ReplicaSets
+* Direct table access for bulk loading via COPY or other advanced usage
 * Automatic provisioning of required storage into a dedicated schema
 * Automatic monitoring for expired jobs
 * Automatic archiving for completed jobs